 The End-Fed Half-Wave Myth: Why Most EFHWs Are Doing It Wrong

-At RF.Guru, we design our EFHW antennas differently.
-You won't find random multi-band gimmicks in our EFHW catalog—only carefully engineered dual-band and monoband designs.
-We do offer multiband antennas in other categories like our EFOC line, which are more efficient (yet still compromise antennas), but perform far better than any 8010 or 4010 EFHW.
-Still, they’re not DX beasts either—just smart, practical solutions.
+At RF.Guru, we design EFHW antennas differently.
+You won’t find random multi-band gimmicks in our EFHW catalog — only carefully engineered dual‑band and monoband designs.
+We do offer multiband antennas in other categories like our EFOC line; these are still compromises, but they perform far better than generic “8010/4010” EFHWs.
+They’re not magic DX machines — just smart, practical solutions grounded in physics.

 Because physics matters.

-An EFHW only performs efficiently when each radiating segment is either a half or a full wavelength on the band of operation.
-Trying to make a wire behave like something it’s not—like in a so-called “multi-resonant” EFHW (hello?!, 8010)—leads to:
+An EFHW performs efficiently only when each radiating segment is a half or a full wavelength on the operating band.
+Forcing a wire to act “multi‑resonant” across many unrelated bands (e.g., 80–10 m with one radiator) leads to:

 Our EFHW Design Philosophy